Appsdeck/heroku-buildpack-clojure/README.md

   :profiles {:uberjar {:main myproject.web, :aot :all}}
 ```

-If you need Leiningen in a `heroku run` session, it will be downloaded
+If you need Leiningen in a `scalingo run` session, it will be downloaded
 on-demand.

 Note that if you use Leiningen features which affect runtime like